 Vietnam reported for the first time since 2014, one human infection in a 5-year-old girl, who developed severe symptoms (WHO, 2023).
-This case was previously reported as A(H5) with missing neuraminidase, later confirmed as A(H5N1) virus infection with unspecified clade.
+This case was previously reported as A(H5) with missing neuraminidase, later confirmed as A(H5N1) virus infection with unspecified clade but listed in WHO's H5N1 risk assessment under clade 2.3.4.4b (WHO, 2022a).
+No data are available in GISAID so far.